The Office of Research is pleased to announce a Call for Proposals for the 2014-2015 Faculty

 Program has three primary use provisions:

-- enhance basic and applied research capabilities of Ohio universities;
+- enhance basic and applied research capabilities of the University;

-- increase the level of federal and industrial research funding received by Ohio
+- increase the level of federal and industrial research funding received by the University; and

-- encourage research efforts that support the Third Frontier Program and economic
+- encourage research efforts that are consistent with the Third Frontier Program and economic

 growth in Ohio.

 Guidelines from the Ohio Board of Regents (OBOR) encourage that the institutional Research

 Incentive funds will be invested in research infrastructure that provides direct support for the

 Centers of Excellence and to further the goals of Ohio’s Third Frontier program.